gregbeech/website/blog/2013/an-incomplete-and-probably-incorrect-guide-to-http-caching.markdown

 This post is an attempt to provide an easier to follow version of the rules laid out in [RFC 2616](http://tools.ietf.org/html/rfc2616) §§ 13-14 around HTTP caching and the impact of various HTTP headers on them.
 Some detail has been simplified and/or omitted to cover only the subset of HTTP typically used by RESTful APIs, as it was research into the blinkbox Web API that led me to write this.

 Due to the nature of the content, this post is fairly long and dry.
-If you're not particularly interested in the details then feel free to skip to the [examples](#examples) at the end which illustrate the main caching use-cases for APIs.
+If you're not particularly interested in the details then feel free §to skip to the [examples](#examples) at the end which illustrate the main caching use-cases for APIs.

 I should also note up front that the HTTP caching rules are extremely complex and are spread out through the RFC, which means that it's possible - probable, even - that there are errors in this post.
 If you find any, please let me know and I'll update it.